Producers Guild Awards 2018 Winners: The Complete List

 Jimmy Kimmel Live!
 (Season 15)

-Last Week Tonight with John Oliver (Season 4)
+WINNER: Last Week Tonight with John Oliver (Season 4)

 The Late Show with Stephen Colbert (Season 3)